Effects of Soret diffusion on the intrinsic instability of premixed hydrogen/air flames: Nonlinear flame evolution

 Figure~\ref{fig:flame_speed_res}(b) shows the variation of $S_c/S_L^0$, $A/L_y$ and $I$ with $\phi$.
 The effect of Soret diffusion on $S_c/S_L^0$ is most pronounced in the lean regime but becomes negligible at stoichiometric and rich conditions.
 Both $S_c/S_L^0$ and $A/L_y$ decrease monotonically as $\phi$ increases, while the stretch factor $I$ remains near unity for $\phi \geq 1$.

 Additional analysis investigates the effect of Soret diffusion on the flame displacement speed.
-The local flame-stretch interaction is quantified using the density-weighted displacement speed $S_d^*=\rho S_d/\rho_u$ and the Karlovitz number $Ka=K_s\tau$.
+The local flame-stretch interaction is quantified using the density-weighted displacement speed $S_d^*=\rho S_d/\rho_u$ and the Karlovitz number $Ka=K_s\tau$ (detailed formulations are provided in the Supplementary Material).
 All quantities are evaluated at the flame front.

 As shown in Fig.~\ref{fig:Sd_Ka_relation}, the joint probability density function (jPDF) of $S_d^*/S_L^0$ and $Ka$ is strongly affected by Soret diffusion, particularly away from the distribution center.
 The broad jPDF indicates that local reactivity is modulated along the highly wrinkled cellular flame front.
 Additionally, the conditional mean $\langle S_d^*/S_L^0 |Ka \rangle$ exhibits a positive correlation with the stretch rate at small $|Ka|$, which is consistent with a negative Markstein length.
 However, this correlation no longer applies at large $|Ka|$, where the competition between flame stretch and heat release via radical recombination becomes dominant \cite{sanchez2014recent}.
 The stretch sensitivity is amplified by Soret diffusion; under positive/negative stretch, the local flame speed is substantially higher/lower with Soret diffusion, thereby intensifying TD instability in lean mixtures.